skni-kod/Ram-machine/README.md

 Output tape is by default set as the standard output, though it can be changed to be saved as a text file using the `-output (PATH)` argument.

 # Registers
 Memory is made of registers.
-Register `0` is accumulator.
+Register `0` is the accumulator.
 Other registers can be freely accessed.
 Registers are integers from `0` to `count - 1`.
-Default register count is: 100.
+The register count is by default set to 100.
 The register count can be changed using the `-registers (COUNT)` argument.

 # Access modifier
 The access modifier is used to specify how to handle the instruction argument.
 The instruction argument should be treated as follows: